Boot from rescue image¶

 OpenStack Terminal Client¶

-To boot your instance from a rescue image using the OpenStack Terminal Client, follow these steps:
+To boot your instance from a rescue image by using the OpenStack Terminal Client

-We provide a public SystemRescue image that can be used.
+We provide a public SystemRescue image that you can use.

 You can use a custom rescue image or use our guide here to create one.

-To connect the image to the instance, run this command
+To connect the image to the instance run the command

 .